JoelBosch90/product-in-perspective/README.md

 Database  - MongoDB NoSQL database.
 Models and schemas are configured by the Api
             service.

+For more information about the microservices' configurations, check the `.yml` files for more documentation.
+For more information about the microservices' file structure you can view the README files in their individual directories.

 ## Docker Compose
 All microservices are spawned with Docker Compose and managed in the `docker-compose.yml` and `docker-compose.dev.yml` files for production and